 We maintain and rely extensively on information technology systems and network infrastructures for the effective operation of our business.
 In the course of our business, we collect, store, and transmit confidential information (including personal information and intellectual property), and it is critical that we do so in a secure manner to maintain the confidentiality and integrity of such confidential information.
 A disruption, infiltration, or failure of our information technology systems or any of our data centers as a result of software or hardware malfunctions, computer viruses, cyber-attacks, employee theft or misuse, power disruptions, natural disasters, floods or accidents could cause breaches of data security and loss of critical data, which in turn could materially adversely affect our business and subject us to both private and governmental causes of action.
-While we have implemented security measures to minimize these risks to our data and information technology systems and have adopted a business continuity plan to deal with a disruption to our information technology systems that could adversely affect our business.
+While we have implemented security measures to minimize these risks to our data and information technology systems and have adopted a business continuity plan to deal with a disruption to our information technology systems, there can be no assurance that our efforts to protect our data and information systems will prevent breakdowns or breaches in our systems that could adversely affect our business.
 In addition, our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyber-attacks or other related liabilities.

 Cyber-attacks are increasing in their frequency, sophistication, and intensity, and are becoming increasingly difficult to detect.
 They are often carried out by well-resourced and skilled parties, including nation states, organized crime groups, "hacktivists" and employees or contractors acting carelessly or with malicious intent.
 Cyber-attacks include deployment of harmful malware and key loggers, ransomware, denial-of-service attacks, malicious websites, the use of social engineering, and other means to affect the confidentiality, integrity and availability of our technology systems and data.
-Cyber-attacks also include manufacturing, hardware or software supply chain attacks, which could cause a delay in the manufacturing of products products produced for contract manufacturing or lead to a data privacy or security breach.
+Cyber-attacks also include manufacturing, hardware or software supply chain attacks, which could cause a delay in the manufacturing of products or produced for contract manufacturing or lead to a data privacy or security breach.
 Our key business partners face similar risks, and any security breach of their systems could adversely affect our security.
 In addition, our increased use of cloud technologies heightens these third party and other operational risks, and any failure by cloud or other technology service providers to adequately safeguard their systems and prevent cyber-attacks could disrupt our operations and result in misappropriation, corruption, or loss of confidential or propriety information.
-Risk of cyber-attack is increased with employees working remotely.
+Risk of cyber-attacks is increased with employees working remotely.
 Remote work increases the risk we may be vulnerable to cybersecurity-related events such as phishing attacks and other security threats.